How to Get Claude Sonnet 4.5 Back: Build Your Portal - UPDATED

 The free Netlify tier gives you limited build credits.
 Batch your edits and avoid redeploying for every tiny change.

-4 Get the Sonnet 4.5 Starter Pack
+4 Get the Sonnet 4.5 Threaded Starter Pack

 The easiest way is to use this button.
 It opens an email to me with the right subject and wording already filled in: